Skip to main content

 CASE

-Kevin is 17 years old and was first diagnosed with type 1 diabetes when he was 6.
-He’s now a senior in high school and plans to go to college in a few months.
-During a routine visit, the clinician pays special attention to the pattern of behavior that has typified Kevin’s visits and diabetes management.
+Kayla is 17 years old and was first diagnosed with type 1 diabetes when she was 6.
+She’s now a senior in high school and plans to go to college in a few months.
+During a routine visit, the clinician pays special attention to the pattern of behavior that has typified Kayla’s visits and diabetes management.

-Kevin is polite, enjoys talking about school and sports, and keeps his blood glucose readings up to date on his smart phone.
-He has been independent in administrating insulin since his early teens.
-However, his parents take responsibility for all other aspects of diabetes management, such as meal preparation, calorie counting, sick-day management, and collecting insulin prescriptions from the pharmacy.
-When the clinician asks what preparations Kevin and his parents have made for managing his diabetes at college, Kevin looks to his parents, who respond, “We haven’t thought about it yet.”
+Kayla is polite, enjoys talking about school and sports, and keeps her blood glucose readings up to date on her smart phone.
+She has been independent in administrating insulin since her early teens.
+However, her parents take responsibility for all other aspects of diabetes management, such as meal preparation, calorie counting, sick-day management, and collecting insulin prescriptions from the pharmacy.
+When the clinician asks what preparations Kalya and her parents have made for managing her diabetes at college, Kayla looks to her parents, who respond, “We haven’t thought about it yet.”

-• That Kevin start attending his appointments for diabetes care on his own.
-His parents may be apprehensive about this, but the clinician can explain this will allow Kevin to develop self-advocacy skills.
-The clinician can also point out that, as a 17-year-old young man, Kevin may wish to discuss issues with his provider that he will not raise in front of his parents.
+• That Kayla start attending appointments for diabetes care on her own.
+While her parents may be apprehensive about this, it will allow Kayla to develop self-advocacy skills and will allow her to discuss issues that she may not raise in front of her parents.

-• That Kevin attend a consultation with the dietitian to review mechanisms for calorie counting and how that best can be accomplished living in a dorm and when selecting a college meal plan.
+• That Kayla attend a consultation with the dietitian to review mechanisms for calorie counting and how that can be best accomplished living in a dorm and when selecting a college meal plan.

-• That Kevin read up about the College Diabetes Network and list at least three recommendations he finds on their website that he will follow up on.
+• That Kayla visit The Diabetes Link website for young adults and list at least three recommendations from their website that she will follow up on.

-The clinician provides Kevin’s parents with time to talk about their fears and concerns and acknowledges that it is a challenging time for them also.
-The clinician points out there are several steps they can take to ensure college is a safe and positive transition for Kevin.
-The clinician helps the parents to put together a plan that includes the following steps:
+The clinician also provides Kayla’s parents with time to talk about their fears and concerns and helps them put together a plan that includes the following steps:

-• Check with their healthcare carrier to ensure their present policy will continue to cover Kevin when he moves away from home.
+• Check with their healthcare carrier to ensure their present policy will continue to cover Kayla when she moves away from home.

-• Meet with the social worker on the diabetes management team to identify providers close to Kevin’s intended college who have experience working with college students with diabetes.
+• Meet with the social worker to identify providers close to Kayla’s college who have experience working with college students with diabetes.

-• Set up a meeting with the college healthcare center for themselves and Kevin in order to learn about available services and programs he could benefit from, such as a diabetes support group for students.
+• Set up a meeting with the college healthcare center for themselves and Kayla in order to learn about available services and programs, such as a diabetes support group for students.

-• Help Kevin put together an emergency contact list he can call on once he moves to college.
+• Help Kayla put together an emergency contact list she can call on once she moves to college.

-• Put together sick-day supplies Kevin can keep in his dorm room.
+• Put together sick-day supplies Kayla can keep in her dorm room.

-The clinician also explains to Kevin and his parents that preparation for transitioning to college is not a one-time event; it is a process that takes several months to successfully complete.
+The clinician ends by explaining that preparation for transitioning to college is not a one-time event; it is a process that takes several months to successfully complete.

 CONCLUSION